Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-1/01-shell-basics.md

 ### Shell environment variables

 The command line *environment* essentially describes a collection of variables that have been set to provide context for the commands that you run.
-These variable are referred to as *environment variables*.
+These variables are referred to as *environment variables*.
 A number of environment variables are set automatically every time you log into the bash shell.
 The `env` command will show all environment variables available in the current shell.
 Try that now:
 ```bash
 env
 ```